jovotech/jovo-framework/docs/03_app-logic/02_data/README.md

 ## Introduction to User Input

-> If you're new to voice applications, you can learn more general info about principles like slots and entities here: [Voice App Basics/Natural Language Lingo](../getting-started/voice-app-basics.md).
+> If you're new to voice applications, you can learn more general info about principles like slots and entities here: [Getting Started > Voice App Basics](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/01_getting-started/voice-app-basics.md).

 We call user input any additional information your user provides besides an `intent`.
-On Amazon Alexa, input is usually called a `slot`, on Google Assistant/Dialogflow an `entity`.
+On Amazon Alexa, input is usually called a `slot`, on Google Assistant/Dialogflow an `entity` or `parameter`.

 ## How to Access Input